lindakang/lindakang.github.io/_posts/2022-10-16-YT-US-trending.md

 ### 3-2-2.
 Highest view

-What are the categories with most highest views?
+Which categories have the most views on YouTube?

 ``` r
 # Personal videos of top 100 videos of each year